bolumclol/lab1-git-race/description.md

 /usr/bin/env: ‘sh\r’: No such file or directory
 ```

-In this cases, a solution is to use a tool like `dos2unix` that you can install using [chocolatery](https://community.chocolatey.org/packages/dos2unix) and use it to give the unix format to that files.
+In that cases, a solution might be to use a tool like `dos2unix` that you can install using [chocolatery](https://community.chocolatey.org/packages/dos2unix) and use it to give the unix format to that files.